grimme-lab/xtb-python/README.rst

 Contributing
 ------------

-Contributions to this open source project are very welcome, before starting review our `contributing guidelines <CONTRIBUTING.rst>`_ first, please.
+Contributions to this open source project are very welcome.
+Before starting, review our `contributing guidelines <CONTRIBUTING.rst>`_ first, please.